Hmmza-tariq/My-NUST-request-/README.md

 5. GPA Calculator: Calculate your GPA accurately using the built-in GPA calculator.
 Stay on top of your grades and monitor your academic achievements effortlessly.

-6. Absolutes and Aggregate: Plan your academic journey effectively by calculating absolutes and aggregates with ease especially for students preparing for NUST entry test .
-Make informed decisions about your course selections and future goals.

-7. To-Do Tasks and Calendar: Keep track of your tasks and events with the app's intuitive To-Do and Calendar features.
-Stay organized and manage your time efficiently, ensuring a balanced academic and personal life.

-8. Note Capture: Capture and save notes directly within the app.
-Whether it's a lecture summary, brainstorming session, or a creative idea, you can store and organize your notes hassle-free.

-9. Helpful Links: Access a curated collection of helpful materials, references, and online resources that supplement your studies.
-Enhance your learning experience with easy access to valuable content.

 'My NUST' is more than just an app – it's your personalized university companion, dedicated to streamlining your academic journey and enhancing your campus life.
 Download 'My NUST' now and unlock a world of convenience, organization, and empowerment."